agreen757/DN_Tech_Docs/applications/fuga-wav-uploader/fuga-walkthrough.md

 - **Clear Feedback**: Transparent progress and error reporting
 - **Guided Workflow**: Step-by-step process prevents user confusion
 - **Professional Results**: Industry-standard distribution preparation

-This comprehensive walkthrough provides users with a complete understanding of the FUGA WAV Uploader's capabilities and demonstrates the efficient path from music creation to global distribution through the FUGA platform.